eluckie/people-pizza-parlor/README.md

 ## Known Bugs

 * When window is resized too small, it cuts off part of pizza size photos that show the base price
-* Grand total does not clear when using the "start over" button

 ## License